DeanLemans/deanlemans.github.io/content/00-raw/rymes_and_poems.md

 DO NOT FORGET.
 DO NOT REGRET.
 STAND IN THE FACE OF ADVERSITY.
-In the face of yourself…
+In the face of yourself..

 ---